Rebecca St. James: Musical beginnings (1990–1995)

 In 1990, at age 12, St. James opened shows for fellow CCM artist Carman during his Australian tour.
 The next year she did an independent album, Refresh My Heart, in Australia under the stage name "Rebecca Jean".
 Soon after its release, her family moved to Nashville, Tennessee, United States, in 1991, where her father received a job offer.
-She and her family were in dire financial straits, but they were supported by neighbors who brought them food and their neighborhood Baptist church which gave them furniture after learning they were sleeping on the floor.
+She and her family were in dire financial straits, but they were supported by neighbours who brought them food and their neighbourhood Baptist church which gave them furniture after learning they were sleeping on the floor.
 In 1993, after singing at First Baptist Church of Franklin in Franklin, Tennessee (now Church of the City), she signed with ForeFront Records and took her stage name at the label's request.
 In 1994 she released her major label debut: Rebecca St. James.
 She also released the Rebecca St. James: Extended Play Remixes EP in 1995.